MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Overview to try out the low storage improvements

 1. Fill up your device's storage space
-1. Collect diagnostics logs via button combo
+1. Press the **Power** and **Volume down** button combination to gather [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics)
-1. Observe there is a new file in the collection of logs
+1. Observe there is a new file in the collection of logs stored in the Documents folder of your HoloLens

 ### CSP changes for reporting HoloLens details